BondCrypto/Repo-for-article-drafts/staking-api-a-new-way-of-monetization.md

 One of the hottest topics in Proof-Of-Stake ecosystem relates to the ability of small but robust validators to attract enough delegators without commission rate dumping, and earn sufficient revenue to maintain a reliable staking infrastructure.

-**Staking module becomes a marketplace for validators with thousands of potential customers.** After listing they become available to an enormous number of potential delegators aggregated by userbase owners who utilize staking module API.
+**Staking module becomes a marketplace for validators with hundreds thousands of potential customers.** After listing they become available to an enormous number of potential delegators aggregated by wallets who utilize staking module API.
 When users stake, partners are rewarded with a share of validator's commission charged from staking earnings.
-Each validator will have a personal cabinet for monitoring payouts and delegation statistics.

 This concept shifts the existing paradigm from zero-fee commission and offers a solution to the problem of price wars without enforcement on a protocol level: